How to Analyze Qualitative Market Research Data

 In this method of analyzing qualitative research data, the information gathered is tabulated according to the results for different variables in the dataset.
 This provides a comprehensive picture of the data and assists in the process of identifying patterns.

 A common way of displaying the data to facilitate the analysis is by using a frequency distribution, which is an organized tabulation of the number of the responses or scores according to each variable category.
 Tabulation provides a structured way to determine data accuracy, identify data outliers, gauge the spread of the scores or responses, and observe categorical frequency.

 Qualitative Content Analysis

-When content analysis is treated as a quantitative method of analysis, it provides a way to systematically and objectively analyzes media content.
+When the content analysis is treated as a quantitative method of analysis, it provides a way to systematically and objectively analyzes media content.
 This version of content analysis used standardized measurements to code, characterize and compare texts.

 When a qualitative approach is taken to content analysis, the focus is on analyzing both the explicit or manifest content of a text as well as interpreting the latent meaning of texts that which can be interpolated from the text, but that is not explicitly stated in it.
 The emphasis of content analysis is data coding, which may explain a major limitation of this approach—its inability to provide a rich understanding of the meanings of texts